 - Any alternate names or acronyms you use to describe yourself

 - Guidelines for how to use different names (ex: do you use “The” in front of your name?
 Do you never use “The” when referring to yourself?
 Under what circumstances will you use an acronym instead of a full name?)

 - Logos in various formats (.jpg, .png, .ai, .eps, etc.)

 - Logos in various colors (ex: full-color, all black, all white, gray)

 - Guidelines for how to use your logo (ex: how much padding should go around your logo?
 When would you use a full-color logo instead of a white logo?)

 - Examples of correct and incorrect usage of your name and logo

 This will be helpful for anyone who writes about your organization.
 Knowing, for example, that your organization is “Cook County Community Foundation” and not “THE Cook County Community Foundation” will make it easier for people to refer to you correctly.

 Color Palette and Fonts

 After your name and logo, these elements are most helpful in establishing a visual brand identity.
-It’s important to be as specific as possible here so you can stay consistent across every channel, whether it’s on your website or in print materials.
+It’s important to be as specific as possible here so you can stay consistent across every channel, whether it’s on your nonprofit’s website or in your print materials.
 Be sure to include: